 Pink Floyd The Wall movie (1982).
 (2:39) Re-recorded a cappella by Bob Geldof for the film, this longer, altered version also includes lines from “Your Possible Pasts” and “5:11AM (The Moment of Clarity)”.

 Under Construction ROIO.
 A bootleg collection of production demo tracks, probably from sometime between the second and third official production demos.
-Although the tone and structure of “Stop” are the same, it’s a different take — probably a later recording, as this version also has a few additional vocal and piano overdubs.
+Although the tone and structure of “Stop” are the same, it’s a different take than the album version.
+There are a few additional vocal and piano overdubs in this version.